Modern Slavery statement

 Modern Slavery Training

-UKSBS has developed, in conjunction with UK Research and Innovation (UKRI), a bespoke training package, aimed primarily at Procurement, D&I Supplier Integration and Management, Recruitment and Onboarding teams (approx. 120 employees), all of which are directly involved in supply chain management and/or the procurement process or other high-risk areas.
-The Risk, Information and Security Compliance, People and Executive teams are also required to undertake the training.
+UKSBS has developed, in conjunction with UK Research and Innovation (UKRI), a bespoke training package, aimed at Procurement, D&I Supplier Integration and Management, Recruitment and Onboarding teams (approx. 120 employees), all of which are directly involved in supply chain management and / or the procurement process or other high-risk areas.
+The Risk, Information Security and Compliance, People and Executive teams were also required to undertake the training.
 As at the date of this statement, 95% of those required to complete the training on a mandatory basis had done so.

 In 2022, due to internal demand, the mandatory training package was opened up for all other employees to complete on a voluntary basis should they choose to do so.

-An annual awareness campaign for all UKSBS employees is undertaken to help increase understanding of modern slavery, identify key indicators of potential modern slavery and highlight where to find further information or to report suspected incidents.
-UKSBS will look to support this campaign in 2024 with a ‘learn-over-lunch’ style event with an external speaker.
+An annual awareness campaign for all UKSBS employees is undertaken to help increase understanding of modern slavery, identify key indicators of potential modern slavery using such tools as the MSAT and highlight where to find further information or to report suspected incidents.
+UKSBS will look to support this campaign in 2025/26 with a ‘learn-over-lunch’ style event with an external speaker or further online training.

 Next Steps

-• Work closely with colleagues in the Cabinet Office with regards to the new Regulations and Government digital platforms that will supersede the current PPN in force and ensure that UKSBS’ documentation reflects the new regime.
+• Work closely with colleagues in the CO PPWG with regards to the creation of new Tools and PPNs and ensure that UKSBS’s Library documentation reflects the new PA2023 needs.

-• As part of a wider review of Key Performance Indicators (KPIs) and in conjunction with our clients, the consideration and inclusion of KPIs specific to Modern Slavery reporting measures.
+• As part of a wider review of Key Performance Indicators (KPIs) and in conjunction with our clients, the consideration and inclusion of procurement KPIs specific to Modern Slavery reporting measures is still ongoing on a case-by-case basis.

 Richard Semple